 Rails made of phlebotinum apparently cancel out the laws of motion.

 The title is based on the common misconception that Atlas from Greek mythology carries the world on his shoulders.
-In classic mythology he carries the sky.
+In classical mythology, he carries the sky.

 Don't Shoot the Message: The reaction of a number of the book's fans to the film version.
 To some extent, the reaction of a number of Objectivists to the book as well.